Escape Room, Stoke – CSI

 I prefered this backstory as it made a little bit more sense when playing the game, and I also preferred Escape Room’s theming in the room over Lucardo’s, (although Lucardo have very good theming too).
 I loved the fact that every time you thought you were getting somewhere, you actually just ended up moving to the next part of the puzzle.
 So much so, that when we finally escaped, I wasn’t convinced we were actually out until we physically stepped into the corridor.
 The puzzles were good.
 We saw a few different things we had not seen before, but they weren’t overly complicated for the sake of being different.
 They mostly made sense within the theme of the room (as much as a killer trapping you in his house and making you solve puzzles to escape makes sense).

 If I had to pick at one thing, it would be that the puzzles in CSI are very linear.
 There is never an occasion where the team is split looking to solve multiple clues at one time.
 You solve a clue, and move on to the next one.
 In this respect it worked out well having a smaller team.
 I worry that a team of six may struggle to all feel of use and end up falling over each other too much to work effectively.

 We escaped the room with about five minutes to go, which thankfully meant we were clear before the killer returned!
 Escape Room Stoke have done really well to set up another excellent escape game site, so if you’re in the area, you should head on down.
-We would certainly recommend playing CSI, and hope to return soon to look at Safari Jungle.Thank you for reading!
-GirlGeekUpNorth x
+We would certainly recommend playing CSI, and hope to return soon to look at Safari Jungle.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter